By Cheetah Haysom

 There is a downside.
 When the dirt is dry, it becomes so powdery that the wind can whip it into swirling dust funnels that can be highly combustible (farmworkers are advised not to smoke in the fields).
 To prevent that, most farmers grow cover crops in the spring and fall.

 More helpful to farmers, the black dirt retains moisture.
 As children of the region love to demonstrate, if you jump on the damp soil in the spring it shudders like a bowl of gelatin.
 It holds nine times its mass in water, which is great when there is a drought.
 The muck is so moist that it’s difficult to build on, which has dissuaded development.
 (The state considers the region to be wetlands, which also makes it difficult to propose condos.)
-Farmers’ homes and barns are built on higher ground.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+Farmers’ homes and barns are built on higher ground.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.